poolsoft/Systemless-keweon-DNS-Manager/README.md

 ### Do you need to pay something or register?

 NO. There is no need to register and you don't need to pay for it.
-I have a vision and this vision will stay.
-Here it is to much to explain all of this but more will comming soon on the website www.keweon.de and www.keweon.com.
+There is a vision for keweon and that vision will stay.
+Here it is too much to explain all of these but more will comming soon on the website www.keweon.de and www.keweon.com.

 ### What kind of data keweon will collect?

-Not even one byte of anything, of you or of your device or devices.
-That was the main problem for all my investors.
+Not even one byte of anything, of you or of your device(s).
+That was the main problem for all investors.
 With DNS technologie it is even not possible to collect any data from users.
-That was also the main reason why I have invented everything on DNS working.
+That was also the main reason why everything is DNS based.

 ### How to use